Martin Dougan

 Martin Dougan (born 31 May 1987) is a Scottish television presenter and producer.
 He was born with cerebral palsy and has represented Scotland in wheelchair basketball and rugby.

-He is best known for his work on BBC Newsround, where he was a presenter from 2013-2022.
+He is best known for his work on BBC Newsround, where he was a presenter from 2013 to 2022.

 Early life

 Dougan was born in Glasgow, Scotland in 1987.
 He grew up in the Partick area in the west end of the city where he lived with his mother, father and younger brother John.
 He was born prematurely which resulted in a cerebral palsy diagnosis at a young age.
 Despite the restrictions that came with his condition, he was a keen footballer.

 In 2001 at age 14, he underwent a major surgical procedure to install metal plates in each of his hips in order to strengthen the surrounding muscles.
-This procedure left him unable to walk, and wheelchair bound.
+This procedure left him unable to walk.
 He then took up wheelchair basketball, and played for the Bathgate based team Lothian Phoenix.

-Before embarking on a career as a television presenter, Dougan worked as a barman from a stool and later in the carpentry department for a council led organisation named Blindcraft (now RSBI).
-Here, where fifty-percent of the workforce identified as disabled, he assisted in the building of kitchens, sofas and more.
+Before embarking on a career as a television presenter, Dougan worked as a barman from a stool and later in the carpentry department for a council-led organisation named Blindcraft (now RSBI).
+Here, where fifty per cent of the workforce identified as disabled, he assisted in the building of kitchens, sofas and more.